saoumsadat/WorkWise/README.md

 # WorkWise

-WorkWise is a university–job matching platform designed around a **skill-based approach**.
+WorkWise is a university–part time job matching platform designed around a **skill-based approach**.
 The system connects **students, universities, and employers** while incorporating **social contribution points** to promote socially impactful employment.

 This repository currently focuses on the **frontend foundation** of the system.